tyler-vs/tyler-vs.github.io/_projects/lifeworksgroup-website.md

 The value of team work, while I was the main developer on the project the site was designed by the creative members of the team.

-The site is still available, check it out [here](http://lifeworksgroup.org/).
+> Update: The live site has been updated to a new WordPress theme, however you can still see my my work through web archive [view here](https://web.archive.org/web/20190311075245/http://lifeworksgroup.org/);